-Important: you can use homemade yogurt to make this yogurt cheese — if it's made with raw milk you'll have a probiotic cheese as mentioned above!
-(Get yogurt starters and tutorials here.)
+Important: you can use homemade yogurt to make this yogurt cheese–if it's made with raw milk you'll have a probiotic cheese as mentioned above!
+(Get yogurt starters and tutorials here.
+And here's my post on how to make homemade yogurt.)
 OR you can buy some yogurt, but be sure to get organic whole milk yogurt from grass-fed cows if possible!

 How to make yogurt cheese and whey:

 - I start by making homemade yogurt with my extra raw milk–my farmer friend Jenny from Six S Dairy has a simple way: she suggested taking a half-gallon of raw milk, stir 1/8 teaspoon of this culture into it, let set for 24 hours, then strain it.
 You'll know it's ready when it's all globby because the curds & whey separate.
 (Here are Jenny's exact instructions and a video too!)